-Part B of this assessment was carried out in a manner that is consistent with the appropriate assessment required by article 6(3) of the Habitats Directive.
+Part B of this assessment was carried out in a manner that is consistent with the appropriate assessment required by article 6(3) of the Council Directive 92/43/EEC on the Conservation of natural habitats and of wild fauna and flora (Habitats Directive).

-Table 11 and Table 12 show the fishing activities and pressures included for assessment in part B. Pressures with similar potential impacts to a particular feature were grouped to save repetition during this assessment.
+Table 11 and Table 12 show the fishing activities and pressures included for assessment in part B. Pressures with similar potential impacts to a particular feature have been grouped to save repetition during this assessment.